seesharper/dev-tools/README.md

 Compares the NuGet package references found in `csproj` files with the latest versions found in the available NuGet feeds.

-To get a an overview packages that can be updated, simply execute the following command.
+To get a an overview packages that can be updated, simply execute the following command in your repo/project folder.

 ```shell
 deps